smaislin186/dwa15-spring2017-notes/01_Servers_and_Git/09_Local_domain.md

 **SUPPLEMENTAL/OPTIONAL MATERIAL**

 Within your local system, you'll eventually want to work on different applications, sometimes even at the same time.
-Given this, it can be a drag to have to reconfigure your DocumentRoot for http://localhost every time you want to switch between apps.
+Given this, it can be a drag to have to reconfigure the DocumentRoot for `http://localhost` every time you want to switch between apps.

 In the following notes we'll set up __Virtual Hosts__ for individual apps so that you can have local URLs specific to each app you're working on.